razpinator/rayo/doc/keywords.md

 ## Migration from Python

-When porting Python code to Functure, be aware that:
+When porting Python code to Rayo, be aware that:

-1. All Python keywords remain keywords in Functure
+1. All Python keywords remain keywords in Rayo
 2. Some keywords may have slightly different semantics (documented in main spec)
 3. New syntax features use curly braces instead of indentation
 4. Type annotations are required where not inferred

-This maintains maximum compatibility with Python's keyword system while enabling the additional features that Functure provides.
+This maintains maximum compatibility with Python's keyword system while enabling the additional features that Rayo provides.